 Warranty vs. Equipment Insurance

-As a technician who relies heavily on equipment to get the job done, you need to make sure that your essential HVAC tools are covered in case of damage, vandalism or theft.
+As a technician who relies heavily on equipment to get the job done, you need to make sure that your essential HVAC tools are insured and covered in case of damage, vandalism or theft.
 While the warranty on the tools will cover them for breakage during use, it will not cover them in the above scenarios.
 Make sure you have the right insurance policies to cover your business and your tools for any eventuality.